 Other options: If you received incorrect verbal advice from the IRS, you may qualify for administrative relief.
 If the inaccurate advice was written, ask for a statutory exception.
 Tax legislation may also give you an out from a penalty — check for exceptions in the Internal Revenue Code.

-Taxpayers can use this to settle with the IRS on a payment less than the total tax owed.
+Taxpayers can use the offer in compromise program to settle with the IRS for an amount less than the total tax owed.
 The Fresh Start program expanded the OIC program, making it available to a larger group of people.
 Last year, taxpayers proposed 67,000 offers in compromise; the IRS accepted 27,000 of them, amounting to $204.7 million.

 The IRS will evaluate your ability to pay your balance based on income, expenses and asset equity.
 If you’re in an open bankruptcy proceeding, you’re ineligible.
-Check whether you qualify with the IRS’ online tool here.
-Step-by-step application instructions and forms are here.The OIC process can take months, if not years.
+Check whether you qualify with the IRS’ online tool here.The OIC process can take months, if not years.
 In cases when the IRS doesn’t make a determination on your application within two years of receiving it, consider your offer accepted.
 If the IRS rejects your offer, you can request an appeal via Form 13711.

 Taxpayers who meet the requirements can apply online.
 Your outstanding balance will continuously build up interest until it’s paid off.
 Those who don’t qualify to participate in the online installments program can try their luck by submitting an Installment Agreement Request (Form 9465) and a Collection Information Statement.